LaunchCodeEducation/data-analysis-curriculum/content/functions/studio/_index.md

 reverses the characters in a string (or the digits in a number) and one that flips the order of entries in the list.

+To get started on the studio, open up `data-analysis-projects/functions/studio/functions-studio.py`.

 ## Reverse Characters

 1. In order to create this function, let's review some string methods and